 What if I told you could make the same staples, at home, fast, easy and inexpensively while increasing your nutrient intake and decreasing your anti-nutrient (think preservatives, coloring, flavorings) at the same time?
 Well, you can!

 This Healthy Kitchen Replacement Series showed you a healthier alternative for five processed products that may buy from the market.
 This is our last installment in this series.
 Check out our four other amazing, easy and homemade recipes from this series.

 Homemade Ketchup Recipe

-Ketchup is an American home staple, but with high fructose corn syrup and a whole host of other man-made chemicals bottled ketchup is not so healthy.
-This recipe is from Jamie Oliver and takes a little more time than the other healthy kitchen replacement recipes, but it can be made in a big batch and stored in the fridge for up to 6 months.
+Ketchup is an American home staple, but with high fructose corn syrup and a whole host of other man-made chemicals bottled ketchup is

 - 1 large red onion (Peeled and Roughly Chopped)